madolson/placeholderkv-2/CONTRIBUTING.md

 of the Valkey license that you can find in the COPYING file included in the Valkey source distribution.

+# Project governance

+The Valkey project is led by a Technical Steering Commitee, whose responsibilities are laid out in [GOVERNANCE.md](GOVERNANCE.md).

 # IMPORTANT: HOW TO USE VALKEY GITHUB ISSUES

 GitHub issues SHOULD ONLY BE USED to report bugs and for DETAILED feature